leeif/kiper/README.md

 # kiper
-A small wrapper of [kingpin](https://github.com/alecthomas/kingpin) + [viper](https://github.com/spf13/viper.git).
+A small configuration tool which is a wrapper of [kingpin](https://github.com/alecthomas/kingpin) + [viper](https://github.com/spf13/viper.git).
 I like the way viper handles the config files however I am a fan of kinping because it can validate the command line flags easily.
 This library is just a combination of the features of this two projects.

 # Feature